Here we have explained the best methods to check CPU temp on Windows 10 and Windows 11 including DIY tips to lower CPU temp.

 Core temp also displays the average CPU temperature reading at the bottom of the window.

-Core Temp isn’t the only computer temperature monitor for Windows 10.
-You can also try the HWInfo temperature monitor.
+Core Temp isn’t the only computer temperature monitor tool for Windows 10/11.
+You can also try the HWInfo monitor.

-The HWInfo is an in-depth system monitoring tool that provides deep details about every piece of your PC’s hardware.
+The HWInfo gives you more in-depth system monitoring details as compare to Core Temp.
+You can get full details about every piece of your PC’s hardware.